Andrew B. Newberg

 Andrew Newberg is an American neuroscientist who is a professor in the Department of Integrative Medicine and Nutritional Sciences and the director of research at the Marcus Institute of Integrative Health at Thomas Jefferson University Hospital, previously an adjunct professor of religious studies and a lecturer in psychology in the Biological Basis of Behavior Program at the University of Pennsylvania.

 He has been a prominent researcher in the field of nuclear medical brain imaging and neurotheology.
 In particular, his research has focused on the development of neurotransmitter tracers for the evaluation of religiosity as well as neurological and psychiatric disorders including clinical depression, head injury, Alzheimer's disease, and Parkinson's disease.

 Academic research

 In the early 1990s, he began to research the intersection between the brain and religious and spiritual experiences.
 In this work, also sometimes referred to as "neurotheology", Newberg described the possible neurophysiological mechanisms associated with religious and spiritual experiences.
 His initial research included the use of functional brain imaging to study Buddhist meditators and Franciscan nuns in prayer.
 He has continued to study religious and spiritual phenomena including topics related to forgiveness, meditation, prayer, spiritual development, morality, and belief.
 This work has been incorporated more recently into a new Center for Spirituality and the Mind at the University of Pennsylvania.

+Absolute unitary being

+In this context, Newberg has also been discussed by later scholars as having used, together with Eugene G. d'Aquili, the expression absolute unitary being as a phenomenological descriptor for subjectively reported mystical experiences marked by the disappearance of perceived self–world boundaries, rather than as an ontological claim about reality itself.